DeskThang

 - Creating a user-friendly command interface

-Follow the development blog for detailed insights into the challenges and progress of building DeskThang.
+Follow the development blog for detailed insights into the challenges and progress that led to the creation of Andon Lamp.